-The Fund seeks to meet its investment objective generally by investing in component securities of the Bloomberg Barclays December 2026 Maturity Corporate Index (the "Underlying Index").
+The Fund seeks to meet its investment objective generally by investing in component securities of the Bloomberg Barclays December 2027 Maturity Corporate Index (the "Underlying Index").
 The Fund may also invest in other exchange-traded funds ("ETFs"), U.S. government securities, short-term paper, cash and cash equivalents, including shares of money market funds advised by BFA or its affiliates.

-The Fund is a term fund that will terminate on or about December 15, 2026, at which time it will distribute its remaining net assets to shareholders pursuant to a plan of liquidation.
+The Fund is a term fund that will terminate on or about December 15, 2027, at which time it will distribute its remaining net assets to shareholders pursuant to a plan of liquidation.
 The Fund does not seek to return any predetermined amount at maturity or in periodic distributions.
-The Underlying Index is composed of U.S. dollardenominated, taxable, investment-grade (as determined by Bloomberg Index Services Limited (the "Index Provider" or "Bloomberg")) corporate bonds scheduled to mature after December 31, 2025 and before December 16.
-2026.
-As of October 31, 2020, a significant portion of the Underlying Index is represented by securities of companies in the consumer staples and financials industries or sectors.
+The Underlying Index is composed of U.S. dollardenominated, taxable, investment-grade (as determined by Bloomberg Index Services Limited (the "Index Provider" or "Bloomberg")) corporate bonds scheduled to mature after December 31, 2026 and before December 16.
+2027.
+As of October 31, 2020, a significant portion of the Underlying Index is represented by securities of companies in the financials industry or sector.
 The components of the Underlying Index are likely to change over time.